SOC3078 : Dreamworlds: Society and the utopian imagination

 |Semester 2 Credit Value:||20|

 Modern societies may seem to want to imagine the worst.
 But human cultures are also suffused with attempts to imagine and practice better ways of living.
 This module starts with the claim that utopianism is both more ubiquitous and more socially and sociologically important than you might think.
 It explores how utopias are shaped by the political, intellectual and social dynamics of their times, but also how utopias might reshape ideas, people and societies.
-Utopian thought is entangled with vital contemporary debates: on climate change and environmental politics; automation and AI; social media; social justice in a globalising age; neo-liberalism and its alternatives.
+Utopian thought is entangled with vital contemporary debates: on climate change and environmental politics; automation and the future of work; social justice in a globalising age; neo-liberalism and its alternatives.
 And arguably utopianism is indispensable to thinking critically and creatively about both the way the world is and the way it should be.

 On this module you will engage intensively with questions of what utopias are, where we might find them, and what they do in and to our social worlds.
 The module offers theoretical resources for conceptualising utopia and exploring utopianism as a mode of social analysis, as well as opportunities to examine and analyse wide-ranging examples of utopian thought and practice.
 The module will:

 - introduce examples of utopian thought, texts and practices and situate them in their social contexts;

 - consider debates about the definition, nature and function of utopian ideas in modern and postmodern societies;

 - explore the links between utopianism, society and social change.

 Outline Of Syllabus